MrShivaG/SingleKey-Password-Manager/README.md

 - Select Service Accounts
 - Click Generate new private key under the Python section

-Edit the <cred> variable in the main file and set the path to your Firebase private key.
+Edit the 'cred' variable in the main.py file and set the path to your Firebase private key.

 ## Dependencies & Requirements
 - os